udaypandey/VServer/README.md

 ## Whats Not Finished

-- I did not finish UI Test case for login screen
+- Did not finish UI Test case for login screen.
+The UI test cases are there for other screens for reference.
-- I did not have enough time to write snapshot test cases
+- Did not have enough time to write snapshot test cases.
 - UI Test cases needs to be run manually changing the App Delegate to point to the specific screen.
 I did not have time to add the launch environment utilty to flip the screen for UI Testing.

 ## Implementation

 - The app is written using RxSwift.
 - The app uses MVVM + Coordinator pattern.
+- Coordinator pattern has a fairly simple event triggered FSM.
+A more involved app may need a (State, Event) driven FSM that can be tested too and leaving the side affects (instantiating view controllers) untested or tested separately.

 ## Test Cases